bikeindex/resources/README.markdown

 # [BikeIndex.org](https://bikeindex.org/) resources

-Bike Index manufacturers.
+The list of manufacturers that Bike Index knows about: [manufacturers.csv](manufacturers.csv).

+Are we missing a manufacturer?
+Or missing data about a manufacturer?

-Submit a PR to suggest an update!
+Submit a Pull Request to suggest an update!